Date:October 22, 2018 - October 23, 2018

 The SMAP Cal/Val Plan addresses Cal/Val activities undertaken to ensure the generation of high quality products and definitive validation of the products after launch.
 These activities include instrument calibration and a suite of validation methodologies that include core validations sites, sparse observing networks, inter-comparisons with other satellite missions providing similar products, model-based inter-comparisons, and field campaigns.

 All products will be assessed and plans for further evaluation and improvement will be discussed.
 Results of recent field campaigns will be reviewed.
 A specific focus of the workshop is to finalize the planning for the 2019 field experiment to support algorithm enhancements for forest biomes.
 The SMAP mission regards highly the continued participation of the broad science community in the SMAP Cal/Val activities.

 The workshop will be followed by the 5th Satellite Soil Moisture Validation and Applications Workshop held at the same location.
 More information is provided here.

 Please submit an abstract with your registration if you are interested in making a presentation at this workshop.
-There is a limited number of oral presentation slots due to time constraints; poster presentation format will also be availble.
+Poster presentation format with 5 min oral highlights is still availble.

-The workshop will be held in the Merten Hall at the George Mason University, Fairfax, Virginia, hosted by Dr. John Qu.
+The workshop will be held in the Meeting Room 1204, Alan and Sally Merten Hall at the George Mason University, Fairfax, Virginia, hosted by Dr. John Qu.
 A campus map and detailed instructions how to reach the venue can be found here.

 There are numerous hotels around the university campus.
 A block of room has also been reserved at two hotels; the details can be found here.